What are Mergers and Acquisitions (M&A)? All about their structure and types

 Understanding mergers and acquisitions

-Now that we know the meaning of M&A, let’s look at some real-world examples.
-One of the most notable examples of acquisition is the purchase of WhatsApp by Facebook in 2014.
-An example of the merger can be the union of 21st Century Fox and Disney companies into one corporation.
+Now that we have defined M&A, let’s examine some real-world examples.
+A notable acquisition example is Facebook’s purchase of WhatsApp in 2014.
+On the other hand, the merger between 21st Century Fox and Disney serves as an example of two companies joining forces to become one corporation.

 Key differences between mergers and acquisitions

-So in a merger, the companies come together to form a new one, and in an acquisition, one firm takes over the other, and the latter ceases to exist.
-Despite its seeming brutality, the acquisition helps expand the business by gaining access to new markets or technology.
+In a merger, companies come together to form a new entity, while in an acquisition, one company takes over another, leading to the latter’s dissolution.
+Despite the perception of being aggressive, acquisitions help expand businesses by gaining access to new markets or technology.

-In a merger, both firms must give up their identity to some extent.
-This is not the case in an acquisition where the acquiring company maintains its specification.
+In a merger, both companies must relinquish some of their identity, whereas in an acquisition, the acquiring company maintains its distinctiveness.

 Read more